MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Writing-Portable-Modules.md

 ### Building the Module

-Use standard DotNet CLI commands to build the project.
+Use standard .NET CLI commands to build the project.

 ```powershell
 dotnet build